GreatSplicing: A Semantically Rich Splicing Dataset: Related Works

 \subsection{BossBase}

-The GreatSplicing dataset proposed in this paper is based on BossBase\cite{bas2011break} dataset.
-BossBase is a widely used dataset in image steganalysis, comprising 10,000 images taken with digital cameras and stored in the original camera image format.
-This dataset encompasses images from 7 distinct camera models, namely Canon EOS 400D, Canon EOS 40D, Canon EOS 7D, Canon EOS DIGITAL REBEL XSi, PENTAX K20D, NIKON D70, and M9 Digital Camera, covering diverse scenes from daily life.
-The images are saved in multiple formats, including CR2, PEF, DNG, and NEF, and exhibit high resolution and considerable size.

-BossBase was selected for the following reasons: \begin{enumerate} \item This dataset ensures image authenticity because it originates from cameras; \item BossBase encompasses diverse real-life scenarios, facilitating the creation of spliced images that align better with practical applications; \item The abundant semantic information present in these real-life scenario images provides an advantage for generating a splicing detection dataset with rich semantic content; \item The high resolution and large size of the images in BossBase could effectively preserve traces of splicing manipulations. \end{enumerate}
+Our GreatSplicing is based on BossBase\cite{bas2011break} dataset.
+BossBase is a widely used dataset in image steganalysis, comprising 10,000 images taken with digital cameras and stored in their original camera image format.
+BossBase encompasses images from 7 distinct camera models, namely the Canon EOS 400D, Canon EOS 40D, Canon EOS 7D, Canon EOS DIGITAL REBEL XSi, PENTAX K20D, NIKON D70, and M9 Digital Camera, covering diverse scenes from daily life.
+The images are saved in multiple formats, including CR2, PEF, DNG, and NEF, and they exhibit high resolution and considerable size.
+BossBase was selected to create GreatSplicing for the following reasons: \begin{enumerate} \item BossBase ensures image authenticity because it originates from cameras; \item BossBase covers diverse real-world scenarios, enabling the creation of spliced images that are better aligned with practical applications; \item The abundant semantic information present in these real-world images provides an advantage for generating a splicing detection dataset with rich semantic content; \item The high resolution of the images in BossBase can help us preserve splicing traces effectively. \end{enumerate}